msruback/GalPal/README.md

 # GalPal
-GalPal is a reinvention of my previous Elite Dangerous app, it will use a backend instead of being soley concentrated on the device.
+GalPal is a reinvention of my previous Elite Dangerous app, it will use a backend instead of being solely concentrated on the device.